Pope Benedict XV: Early life

-Giacomo della Chiesa was born prematurely at Pegli, a suburb of Genoa, Italy, the third son and sixth child of Marchese Giuseppe della Chiesa (1821–1892) and his wife Marchesa Giovanna Migliorati (1827–1904).
+Giacomo della Chiesa was born prematurely at Pegli, a suburb of Genoa, Italy, the third son and sixth child of Marquess Giuseppe della Chiesa (1821–1892) and his wife Marchioness Giovanna Filippa Vittoria Maria Migliorati (1827–1904).
 Genealogy findings report that his father's side produced Pope Callixtus II and also claimed descent from Berengar II of Italy and that his maternal family produced Pope Innocent VII.
-He is also a descendant of Blessed Antonio della Chiesa.
-His brother, Giovanni Antonio Della Chiesa, married the niece of Cardinal Angelo Jacobini.
+He was also a descendant of Blessed Antonio della Chiesa.
+His sister, Giulia della Chiesa (1850 - ?) married in 1876 Faustino Persico.
+His brother, Giovanni Antonio della Chiesa (1853 - 1920), married Eugenia Jacobini (1863 - 1918), the niece of Cardinal Angelo Jacobini, and had issue.
 Due to his premature birth, Giacomo was left with a limp and completed much of his early education at home.
+His other brother Giovanni Antonio was an admiral in the Italian navy.

 His wish to become a priest was rejected early on by his father, who insisted on a legal career for his son.
 At age 21 he acquired a doctorate in Law on 2 August 1875.
 He had attended the University of Genoa, which after the unification of Italy was largely dominated by anti-Catholic and anti-clerical politics.
 With his doctorate in Law and at legal age, he again asked his father for permission to study for the priesthood, which was now reluctantly granted.
 He insisted, however, that his son conduct his theological studies in Rome, not in Genoa, so that he would not end up as a village priest or provincial monsignore.

-Della Chiesa entered the Collegio Capranica and was there in Rome when, in 1878, Pope Pius IX died and was followed by Pope Leo XIII.
+Della Chiesa entered the Almo Collegio Capranica and was there in Rome when, in 1878, Pope Pius IX died and was followed by Pope Leo XIII.
 The new pope received the students of the Capranica in private audience only a few days after his coronation.
 Shortly thereafter, della Chiesa was ordained a priest by Cardinal Raffaele Monaco La Valletta on 21 December 1878 at the Lateran basilica.

-From 1878 until 1883 he studied at the Pontificia Accademia dei Nobili Ecclesiastici in Rome.
+From 1878 until 1883 he studied at the Pontifical Ecclesiastical Academy in Rome.
 It was there, on every Thursday, that students were required to defend a research paper, to which cardinals and high members of the Roman Curia were invited.
 Mariano Rampolla, then Secretary for Oriental Affairs of the Congregation for the Propagation of the Faith, took note of him and furthered his entry in the diplomatic service of the Vatican in 1882, where he was employed by Rampolla as a secretary and in January 1883 accompanied nuncio Rampolla to Madrid.
-When Rampolla subsequently was appointed Cardinal Secretary of State, della Chiesa followed him.
-During these years, della Chiesa helped negotiate the resolution of a dispute between Germany and Spain over the Caroline Islands as well as organising relief during a cholera epidemic.

-His ambitious mother, Marchesa della Chiesa, is said to have been discontented with the career of her son, cornering Rampolla with the words, that, in her opinion, Giacomo was not properly recognised in the Vatican.
-Rampolla allegedly replied, "Signora, your son will take only a few steps, but they will be gigantic ones."